By Turner Cobden

 Friends of Ngong Road Board Member

-The students had fun and that is one of our core requirements for camp to be a success.
+The students had fun and that is one of our core requirements for the camp to be a success.
 In addition to just having fun, the children also had a chance to see the surrounding area and, during senior camp, go to Hell’s Gate National Park on a field trip.

 As we finish our 10th year of camp, it’s worthwhile to reflect and think about how this portion of the charity has evolved over the years.
 Our original camp, run by Tom Gleason in 2007, had some very basic goals: food, structure, and enrichment.
 The camp was held in Nairobi and had all children in the program participate (only 150 back then!) during the daytime.
 At the end of the day, the children would go home and come back again in the morning.
-Camp was also significantly shorter, with the entire program finishing in just one week.
+The camp was also significantly shorter, with the entire program finishing in just one week.

-Camp became an anchor for these children in some ways.
-As I continued to come back subsequent years, I would hear stories about how for the first six months after camp the children would talk about how they enjoyed the previous camp.
+The camp became an anchor for these children in some ways.
+As I continued to come back in subsequent years, I would hear stories about how for the first six months after camp the children would talk about how they enjoyed the previous camp.
 The next six months were filled with thoughts about how much they looked forward to it.
 That is a powerful testament to the work that our volunteers, staff, and directors do.

 Sally also implemented a partnership of Friends of Ngong Road with Tulane University.
 This year and we saw our first three students from Tulane earning course credit for joining us at camp!
 It was a fantastic first and a stellar way to continue growing camp after ten successful years.

 Thank you so much to everyone that allowed camp to again be another wonderful time for the kids.
 From personal experience, I can admit the staff had some fun, too!